owncloud/theme-example/README.md

 ### Use the theme-example App

-To use the `theme-example` app, clone or download this repository to the `owncloud\apps` folder on your server.
+To use the `theme-example` app, clone or <a href="https://github.com/owncloud/theme-example/archive/refs/heads/master.zip">download</a> this repository to the `owncloud\apps` folder on your server.
 Please note that the Apache user needs access rights to the folder and its content.
 As an example, use the following command to adjust the permissions: `chown -R www-data:www-data theme-example`.

+When you _download_ this repository the extracted folder name will be `theme-example-master`.
+You must change the folder name to `theme-example` to get the theme working out of the box.

 If you change the name of the app (the folder name) from `theme-example` to another name, be sure to change the `<id>` in the file `appinfo\info.xml` as well.
 The folder name and the `<id>` must be identical.